cocos/cocos-docs/en/publish/publish-xiaomi-quick-games.md

 - **App Version Number**

   This item is required. **App Version Number** is different from the **App Version Name**, and the **App Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the **App Version Number** is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **App Version Number** must be a positive integer.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted.

+  > **Note**: the **App Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**